ryuan19/SkillSyncer/README.md

 Team Member's Contributions
 ## Sprint 1
 1. Krrish Chawla
-What I did:
-What I aim to do for next sprint:
+What I did: Built Front End + Back End, OpenAI Integration, Prompting What I aim to do for next sprint: Work on better matching models and data masking or encryption, more front/backend

 2. Arvind Saligrama
 What I did: